ArataKagan/external-sorting-python/README.md

 Merge sort is used to sort each line's words' order.
 I chose merge sort among many other sorting algorithms due to its faster runtime and its efficiency and ease of implementation.

 ### Min Heap Sort
-Min heap sort is used to
+Min heap sort is used to sort each line from sub files.

 ## How I solve the problem